martignoni/moodlebox.net-old/content/help/download-the-disk-image.en.md

  </li>
 </ul>

 After having downloaded the disk image, follow the instructions to [copy it to the microSD card][1] and [set up your MoodleBox][2] for the first use.
+Read the [installation instructions][5] for more information.

 If you wish, you can [support the development of MoodleBox][3] by making an optional donation.